The 4T Data Model®

 Modern, scalable and flexible architecture for the enterprise

-Topology, Telemetry and Time
+Topology, Telemetry, Traces and Time

 FULL STACK VISIBILITY.
 NO BLINDSPOTS.

+For the data to be relevant and actionable, a context must be placed around the data ingested.
+That context is topology.
 Topologies in StackState are automatically updated by topology data coming from different sources.
 Topology data is sourced from different platforms that provision or deploy networks, virtual machines, containers and services or can be discovered via discovery agents.

 Each of these sources defines one or multiple subgraphs of the stack’s topology.
 These topological subgraphs are automatically merged and mapped to StackState’s stack by the script engine.